firstpromoter/fpr-instructions/billing-providers/braintree.md

 ### Step 3: Add API details to FirstPromoter

 1. For the newly generated API key, click "View" in the Private Key column.
-2. Copy-paste the data from that table to corresponding fields in to the setup form.
+2. Copy-paste the data from that table to corresponding fields into the setup form.

 ### Step 4: Set up the Webhooks